Limavady transmitting station

 Limavady transmitting station is a television and radio transmitter situated near the town of Limavady, County Londonderry, Northern Ireland.
 It is owned and operated by Arqiva.

 The Limavady transmitter was brought into service on Monday 1 December 1975, to provide UHF colour television to the North West of Northern Ireland, transmitting BBC One Northern Ireland, BBC Two Northern Ireland and Ulster Television.
 Channel 4 would be added to the transmitter in August 1983.

-A UHF relay of the transmitter was also opened on Monday 1 December 1975 at the Londonderry transmitter, which had been transmitting BBC Television (later renamed BBC One) on VHF since it commenced transmissions on Wednesday 18 December 1957.
+A UHF relay of the transmitter was also opened on Monday 1 December 1975 at the Londonderry transmitter, which had been transmitting BBC Television (later renamed BBC One) and radio on VHF since it commenced transmissions on Wednesday 18 December 1957.

+BBC FM radio services from Limavady began in 1987 replacing a previous (lower powered) site at Maddybenny More.
+Commercial FM radio service having began the previous year.